sudara/recipes/pickles.md

 If you want to aim for half-sour pickles, go for 3.5%.
 Cornichons use a 5.0%

+This is 35g for ever liter of water.
+Or about 18g for 500ml.

 Tip: Use a kitchen scale to weigh the salt, overly salty pickles are a sad thing to confront after days of fermentation.